 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Cedarville is generally considered to be a blue-collar town.
-48.60% of the Cedarville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cedarville, you'll notice that it is more blue-collar than most other communities in America.
+48.60% of Cedarville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cedarville is a city of construction workers and builders, service providers and transportation and shipping workers.
 There are especially a lot of people living in Cedarville who work in teaching (9.72%), sales jobs (9.11%) and food service (6.32%).

 Setting & Lifestyle